-- Vocational Nursing program applicants will be required to take and pass the Wonderlic SLEQ entrance examination with a minimum score of 21. - Retake Policy: - If the student does not pass the SLEQ on their 1st attempt, they can retake the SLEQ on the next day. - If the student does not pass on their 2nd attempt, they will be required to wait one week to attempt for the third time. - If the student does not pass on their 3rd attempt, they will be required to wait 30 days before attempting to retest.
+- Vocational Nursing program applicants will be required to take and pass the Wonderlic SLEQ entrance examination with a minimum score of 21.
+A score of 70% or higher on the HESI exam within the last 36 month may be accepted in lieu of the Wonderlic SLEQ entrance examination. - Retake Policy: - If the student does not pass the SLEQ on their 1st attempt, they can retake the SLEQ on the next day. - If the student does not pass on their 2nd attempt, they will be required to wait one week to attempt for the third time. - If the student does not pass on their 3rd attempt, they will be required to wait 30 days before attempting to retest. - Alternate Students: - Vocational Nursing program applicants are admitted as "Alternate Students" once enrollment capacity has been met.

-Alternate Students:

-Vocational Nursing program applicants are admitted as "Alternate Students" once enrollment capacity has been met.